Thomas Sedgwick Whalley: Life

 Born in Cambridge, he was the third son of John Whalley, Master of Peterhouse, Cambridge, who married the only child of Francis Squire, canon and chancellor of Wells Cathedral; his mother died at Winscombe Court, Somerset, on 14 September 1803, aged 96.
 He was educated at St John's College, Cambridge, matriculating in 1763, graduating B.A. in 1767, M.A. in 1774, and in the Church of England being ordained deacon in 1770 and priest in 1772.

 In March 1772 Edmund Keene, Bishop of Ely, presented Whalley to the rectory of Hagworthingham in the Lincolnshire fens, considered an unhealthy location; and made it a condition that he should never reside there.
 For over 50 years the duties were discharged by a curate.
 About 1825 Whalley built a parsonage-house for the benefice.
 He was appointed on 22 August 1777 to the prebendal stall of Combe (13) in Wells Cathedral, and retained it until 1826.

 About 1776 Whalley purchased the centre house in the Crescent at Bath and entertained there and at Langford Court.
 He associated with the set around Anna, Lady Miller at Bath Easton, and wrote verses for her.
 Frances Burney described him in her diary as "immensely tall, thin and handsome, but affected, delicate, and sentimentally pathetic".
 In the summer of 1783, for financial reasons, he and his wife broke up their establishments in England and went abroad.
 Langford Court, after being let for many years, was sold in 1804.
 Whalley spent the spring and winter for a long period in southern France, Italy, Switzerland, and Belgium.
-At Paris in 1783 his appearance drew from Marie-Antoinette the compliment of "Le bel Anglais".
+At Paris in 1783, Whalley's appearance drew from Marie-Antoinette the compliment of "Le bel Anglais".
 He often spent the summer at Mendip Lodge (Langford Cottage), on the Mendip hills, where the grounds had grottos and terrace walks.
 Sarah Siddons visited him there.

 Whalley was awarded a DD from the University of Edinburgh on 10 July 1808.
 Next winter he bought a house in Baker Street, London, and for some years lived there in great style.
-After the peace of 1814 he went abroad again.
-On his return in 1818 he purchased the centre house in Portland Place, Bath.
+After the peace of 1814, he went abroad again.
+On his return in 1818, he purchased the centre house in Portland Place, Bath.